mc145/Route-Mobile-Travel-Guide/README.md

-# Route-Mobile-Clothing-Recommender-
+# Route-Mobile-Travel-Guide-
-Prototype of clothing recommendation idea for Route Mobile Hackathon.
+Prototype of travel guide idea for Route Mobile Hackathon.

 #Contents-

-Clothing Recommender front end and back end code.
+Travel guide front end and back end code.
 Designs and documentation of our idea.